protieusz/Nova/README.md

 -PCB RP2040 components were place, routed from scratch and also to accomodate the PMW3360 sensor using EasyEDA.

+-Added EVQ roller encoders option x3 to the middle top 3 key switches.
+EC11 encoder footprints have been removed.

 -Switch plate was modded with a larger hole in the place of the former encoder location to accomodate for the integrated 25mm trackball holder module.

 -Top case of the Bofa was modified with a larger hole in place of the former encoder placement.